 Some of the would-be migrants had been rejected because of the lack of a marriage certificate or other non-compliance issues.
 However, the Immigration authorities were not completely heartless at the distress of families and friends being broken apart at the last moment.
 The authorities ensured that the "stragglers" followed their friends and families in the last months of 1848 and into the new year.

-A detailed description of the circumstances of why and how the lacemakers departed Calais and London for Australia is found in Gillian Kelly's book Well Suited to the Colony referred to in the Resources section of this website.
+A detailed description of the circumstances of why and how the lacemakers departed Calais and London for Australia is found in Gillian Kelly's book Well Suited to the Colony referred to in Publications.

 Packet Boat Entering Calais, 1837